northeastern-cosmo/website/README.md

 After editing these files, run the Jekyll command to generate the site (e.g. `jekyll serve`).
 You'll be able to navigate to a local version of the new website in your browser, likely at `localhost:4000`.

-*Important: When you're ready to commit your changes to master, be sure to include the `_site` folder.
-This is the code that Jekyll generates.*

- Note that you should never need to edit the `_site` folder yourself.

 ### Mac Setup

 [Jekyll](https://jekyllrb.com/) is a Ruby gem.
 Different macOS versions ship with different versions of Ruby, so to be safe just install [homebrew's](brew.sh) Ruby.